 - All plenary talks and panel discussions will be in English. - It is preferable to organize Workshops in English.
 Nevertheless, workshops organizers who intend to organize their workshop in another language are encouraged to prepare copies in English of the material to be distributed to the participants (e.g. transparencies, worksheets etc).
 This will certainly increase participation, as well as, facilitate communication among participants. - Oral presentations can be delivered in any of the official languages.
 However, for presentations not in English, presenters will be asked to use two sets of transparencies; one set in the language they are going to give their presentation and one set in English.

-7. Submission of proposals
+7. Submission of proposals - extended deadlines

-31. October, 2013: deadline for submitting Abstracts of proposals for all types of activities.
+31. December, 2013: abstracts of proposals for workshops and oral presentations.